Afrancesado: Portugal

-The term afrancesado in Portugal is connected with liberal politicians who organized the Revolution of Porto, begun on August 25, 1820.
-Demanding the rule of law as opposed to William Carr Beresford's arbitrary regime, they called for the return of King John VI - who had preferred to remain in Rio de Janeiro (Brazil), where he had transferred the Portuguese Court during the French invasion.
+The term afrancesado in Portugal is connected with liberal politicians who organised the Revolution of Porto, begun on August 25, 1820.
+Demanding the rule of law as opposed to William Carr Beresford's arbitrary regime, they called for the return of King John VI - who had preferred to remain in Rio de Janeiro, Brazil, where he had transferred the Portuguese court during the French invasion.

-French influence, already present during the War of the Oranges, had familiarized the afrancesado elite with principles such as the separation of powers and parliamentarianism, which they demanded to have enforced in Portugal.
+French influence, already present during the War of the Oranges, had familiarised the afrancesado elite with principles such as the separation of powers and parliamentarianism, which they demanded to have enforced in Portugal.